 Otherwise, make sure to visit a doctor after you leave the scene of the accident.
 Seeking medical attention could strengthen your claim.
 Only a medical professional can assess your injuries.

-Get a report from your doctor before you leave their offices.
+Get a report from your doctor before you leave their office.
 Keep track of any treatments, tests, or medications you need.
 Your auto accident attorney will need these documents when calculating your losses.